 Adhese supports the integration of the Adhese ad server into mobile applications by means of ad tags.

 Ad tags are pieces of code that inform the Adhese ad server about the inventory it can target.
 This happens by sending an ad request URL that contains the necessary information and targeting parameters.
-In reply to this request, Adhese returns a JSON delivery response that enables the application to deliver an ad and track its impressions and clicks in a correct way.
+In reply to this request, Adhese returns a JSON response that enables the application to deliver an ad and track its impressions and clicks in a correct way.

 An example of a request URL which contains only the basic (required) parts: